Rock Radio Heaven (L)

 CHUCK LEONARD

-Stations worked at: WEBB Baltimore, WWRL, WABC, WXLO, WRKS, WBLS, WQEW New York, WJUX Monticello, N.Y., Sirius Satellite Radio
+Stations worked at: WEBB Baltimore, WWRL, WABC, WXLO, WRKS, WBLS, WQEW New York, WJUX Monticello, New York, Sirius Satellite Radio

-Notes: The first black deejay on New York's legendary WABC, he held down the late evening shift there from 1965 to 1979.
+Notes: The first African-American deejay on New York's legendary WABC, he held down the late evening shift there from 1965 to 1979.
 Fellow WABC jock Harry Harrison may have summed it up best when he said of Leonard: "He was a super talent, a super human being and a classy man."
-Leonard, a golden gloves boxing champion in his younger days, died of lung cancer at age 67.
+Leonard, a golden gloves boxing champion in his younger days, died of lung cancer.

 BOB LEWIS